Feeling the winter blues? Below are some great Sydney activities to choose from.

 Get moving and enjoy the experience.

-Above is the old Convention Centre in Darling Harbour, now demolished as the site is undergoing a major redevelopment.
+Above is the old Convention Centre in Darling Harbour, now replaced by a new, vibrant exhibition centre, as the whole site has undergone a major redevelopment.

 If you are into boats, sailing, water skiing, scuba diving or just want to know more about fishing, the Sydney International Boat show is for you.